pGrr/notes/js/gulp/README.md

 # GULP

-* Gulp.js is a task runner mostly used for web-development, that let you easily automate tasks, e.g.:
+* Gulp.js is a task runner mostly used for web-development, that let you easily automate tasks and perform operation on files, e.g.:
     * transpiling
     * minification
     * images optimizazion